ionic-team/capacitor-docs/docs/plugins/creating-plugins/ios-guide.md

 To get started, first generate a plugin as shown in the [Getting Started](/plugins/creating-plugins/overview.md) section of the Plugin guide.

-Next, open `echo/ios/Plugin.xcworkspace` in Xcode.
-You then want to navigate to the .swift file for your plugin.
+Next, open `Package.swift` in Xcode.
+You then want to navigate to the .swift files for your plugin.

-For example, for a plugin with the Plugin Class Name `Echo`, you should open `EchoPlugin.swift`.
+For example, for a plugin with the Plugin Class Name `EchoPlugin`, you should open `ios/Sources/EchoPlugin/EchoPlugin.swift` and `ios/Sources/EchoPlugin/Echo.swift`.

 ## Plugin Basics

-A Capacitor plugin for iOS is a simple Swift class that extends `CAPPlugin` and has some exported methods that will be callable from JavaScript.
+A Capacitor plugin for iOS has two simple Swift classes, one is implementation class that extends `NSObject`, where you should put the plugin logic and another that extends `CAPPlugin` and `CAPBridgedPlugin` and has some exported methods that will be callable from JavaScript and wraps the implementation methods.

 ### Simple Example